Are you confident your mobile devices are secure?

 Setup the screen lock on your device

-Each time that you turn on your device or wake up the screen, you’ll be asked to unlock your device, usually with a PIN, pattern or password or even your fingerprint.
+Each time you turn on your device or wake up the screen, you’ll be asked to unlock your device, usually with a PIN, pattern or password or even your fingerprint.

 Create a strong password using three random words